kragen/derctuo/stepped-planetary.md

-The Wikipedia article on epicyclic gearing points out that, if you use gears instead of pulleys, you can use two rings instead of two suns, both simplifying hooking up the assembly and reducing its size, though at the cost of requiring the planets to change size between the sun planes.
+The Wikipedia article on epicyclic gearing points out that, if you use gears instead of pulleys, you can use two rings instead of two suns, both simplifying hooking up the assembly and reducing its size, though perhaps at the cost of requiring the planets to change size between the sun planes.  ("During World War II, a special variation of epicyclic gearing was developed for portable radar gear...")

 It occurred to me that if you use only a single planet, it can perhaps be quite large compared to the ring gears, and you can cut a third